 Google Drive is one of the best cloud storage systems out there and, what's better, it's completely free ( up to a certain storage size of course).
 If you want to avoid paying for more storage you can consider opening a few google accounts to take advantage of the extra free storage.

-You can store pretty much any file type on there and its cross platform to enable easy transfer of files between you desktop and mobile device and vice versa.
+You can store pretty much any file type on there and its cross-platform is made to enable easy transfer of files between your desktop and mobile device and vice versa.
 If desired you can also create and share documents using googlesheets too.

 8. Steel Profiles

 Steel Profiles is a quick and easy reference guide with other compiled information on steel profiles - as the name suggests.
 Within the app you'll be shown handy information on things like predefined, parametric (circular, rectangular, H, I, U) and freeform sections.

 You can choose between metric and imperial units as well as choose between steel profiles from several geographical regions around the world.
 These range from Europe, the United States, Canada, Russia, the United Kingdom, Australia and Japan.

 Evernote is an app for anyone who tends to write random notes on different pieces of paper.
 With this app you can scribble notes to your heart's content safe in the knowledge you'll easily be able to access them later in on place.